Free cultural events every night of the week

 Mérida is a vibrant, cultural city, where every day of the week, all year long, you’ll find a wide variety of fabulous free events to check out in the weekly Semana Meridana.

 Genuine pride in local culture and history runs through the events of the Semana Meridana.
 Yucatecans are extremely proud of their heritage and the clear delight in being able to share it with visitors is a joy to behold.
-Please note that some of the activities are best enjoyed with tickets that you can get in advance, as seating may be limited due to COVID-19.

 While being able to speak Spanish will be useful at the events, all can still be enjoyed without doing so.
 If you do speak Spanish, you’ll be able to be amused by the explanations of local traditional dress and dance styles as well as the poetry and jokes that accompany the events.